 Raccoons are extremely intelligent mammals that have excellent memory, dexterity, and drive.
-When they need something they work hard and smart to receive it!
-And often times, what they need isn’t great for all homeowners.
+When they need something they work hard to get it!
+And often times, what they need isn’t great for homeowners.
 Raccoons like to take refuge inside residential houses; in areas such as the attic, crawl space, garage, and patio.
 Although highly inconvenient and damaging, they do so for good reason: to breed and raise their young through the colder seasons.
-However, a fantastic explanation doesn’t excuse the mess and damage that they leave behind; not forgetting the possible ailments and infections that they could pass along to pets and humans.
+However, that doesn’t excuse the mess and damage that they leave behind; not forgetting the possible ailments and infections that they could pass along to pets and humans.

 Because of this, we don’t need raccoons, or some other wild critters, inside our houses.
-However, so as to avoid or handle raccoon issues, you have to discover how raccoons gain entrance into a home.
+However, to avoid or handle raccoon issues, you have to discover how raccoons gained entrance into a home.
 Keep on reading to find out how raccoons find their way to our houses at night, and also the way to eliminate them!

 Raccoons at the Attic

-Among the most frequent and favored spots for raccoons are attics.
-Not only are they dark and warm, their entry points are high off the floor and away from predators.
+Among the most frequent spots for raccoons are attics.
+Not only are they dark and warm, their entry points are high off the fround and away from predators.
 This is an perfect spot for a raccoon to breed and raise their pups throughout the winter.

 Raccoons have very dexterous, human-like paws that let them grasp and manipulate objects.
 Roof top areas close to the gutter are a frequent spot for raccoons to search for entry points into a home.
 They’ve been known to tear off metal flashings on the border of roofs to expose openings beneath shingles and plywood.
 They’re also known to scope out vulnerable or weak areas of a home they can easily pry open to get inside.